-The purpose of a backflow preventer is to ensure when water enters your restaurant water systems from the main water supply, it should only ever flow IN.
-However, sometimes a pressure change in the line can occur from a water main break, power outage, or an open fire hydrant, leaving the potential for water to flow backwards and seep into the main water supply line.
+When water enters your restaurant from the main water supply, it should only ever flow IN.
+However, sometimes a pressure change in the line can occur from a water main break, power outage, or an open fire hydrant, leaving the potential for water to flow backward and seep into the main water supply line.
 When your backflow device is working, it stops this from happening.
 If it stops working and there is a pressure change, the backflow of water could lead to:

-2. Pollution of Restaurant Water Systems.
-Dangerous water can get into your restaurant’s drinking water sources and beverage systems, sinks and kitchen areas – anywhere there are water lines cross-connected to a potable water system.
+- Pollution of the Restaurant’s Potable Water Systems.
+Dangerous water can get into your restaurant’s drinking water sources and beverage systems, sinks, and kitchen areas – anywhere there are water lines cross-connected to a potable water system.
 This is a more direct threat to your customers and staff, especially when backflow impurities go undetected and people become sick.
 That’s why each “cross-connection” point is required by law to have a backflow device and undergo an annual inspection.

-Restaurants’ potential cross-connections that require a backflow prevention device:
+Restaurant and commercial kitchen cross-connections that may require a backflow device:

 - Beverage systems using CO2 tanks